-F.1 Algal Taxonomy Sample Shipping
+G.1 Algal Taxonomy Sample Shipping

 - 1. Taxonomy samples must not freeze, take care to avoid shipping at times when the samples may be subject to sitting for long periods in a frozen warehouse (e.g., take note of lab weekend and holiday receiving schedule). - 2.
 Place bottles into one or several gallon-size resealable zip-top bags, grouped by site. - 3.
-Line a cardboard box or 9 qt cooler with a trash bag to prevent leaks. - 4.
-Place all bottles right-side up inside the liner bag.
-Add packing material (Vermiculite or other) to take up excess space in container and cushion samples. - a.
-If requesting that cooler or packing material is returned, include return shipping label for external lab to send materials back. - b.
-Combine shipment with macroalgae taxonomy samples if possible. - 5.
-Include shipping inventory/manifest in additional zip-top bag. - 6.
 Ship ground at ambient temperature.
 Glutaraldehyde and Lugol's in these concentrations are not considered hazardous.
+See RD[23] for further shipping instructions.

-F.2 Algal Filter Sample Shipping - Chlorophyll/Pheophytin
+G.2 Algal Filter Sample Shipping - Chlorophyll/Pheophytin

 - 1. Chlorophyll/pheophytin filters must be shipped within 7 days of collection.
 Plan ahead to make sure you can meet this requirement as samples can only be shipped Monday Wednesday. - 2.
-Filters must be kept frozen, do not ship on Fridays and ensure that the receiving lab will be open when the shipment arrives (e.g., take note of holiday schedules). - 3.
-Place inside small dry-ice shipper. - 4.
-Pack bagged filters directly on ice as this results in better freezing than packing with a barrier (e.g., cardboard) between samples and ice. - 5.
-Include shipping inventory/manifest in additional zip-top bag. - 6.
-Follow instructions for shipping overnight on dry ice in AD[03].
+Filters must be kept frozen during shipping, do not ship on Fridays (suggest shipping M-W only), and ensure that the receiving lab will be open when the shipment arrives (e.g., take note of holiday schedules). - 3.
+Follow instructions for shipping overnight on dry ice in AD[03], see RD[23] for further shipping instructions.

-F.3 Algal Filter Sample Shipping - Algal Chemistry Filters (CNSa, CNSb, P, blanks)
+G.3 Algal Filter Sample Shipping - Algal Chemistry Filters (CNSa, CNSb, P, blanks)

 - 1. Algal chemistry filters and blank filters should be shipped within 30 days of collection. - 2.
 Bundle filters in the same order as referenced in the shipping manifest.
 This makes receiving samples easier for the external lab. - 3.
-Filters may be shipped ambient, ground as they are dry and stable. - 4.
-Include shipping inventory/manifest in shipment.
+Filters may be shipped ambient, ground as they are dry and stable.
+See RD[23] for further shipping instructions.